• Day 1: Tuesday, 5 May

 Room: VALDEMARS

 This workshop offers a hands-on introduction to the SOCIALNRG Train-the-Trainers programme, inviting participants to step into the role of future multipliers of inclusive energy community practices.
-Rather than simply presenting the materials, the session will actively explore how SOCIALNRG’s capacity-building tools and practical blueprints can be used, adapted, and transferred to different local contexts—particularly those linking energy communities and social housing.
+Together with leading practitioners, the session will actively explore how SOCIALNRG’s capacity-building tools and practical blueprints can be used, adapted, and transferred to different local contexts to increase accessibility of community energy to all.
 Participants will work with selected elements of the programme, reflect on how they could apply them in their own settings, and discuss what it takes to train others to do the same.
-As a teaser to the full programme, the session aims to spark ideas, build confidence, and support participants in taking the first steps toward developing their own inclusive energy community initiative.
+The session aims to spark ideas, build confidence, and support participants in taking the first steps toward developing their own inclusive energy community initiative.

 Join us for a visit to Riga or a trail walk